dsc-iem/Cysec-Hacktoberfest/README.md

 ***Key Logger***

-`Key logger, often referred to as keystroke logger or keyboard capture, is the action of recording the keys struck on a keyboard, typically covertly, so that person using the keyboard is unaware that their actions are being monitored.
+`Key logger, often referred to as keystroke logger or keyboard capture, is the action of recording the keys struck on a keyboard, typically covertly ,so that person using the keyboard is unaware that their actions are being monitored.
 A key logger can be a software or a physical device we will be making one such software in this directory.`

 ***Know_Your_IP***